xutengfei/go-turkey/README.md

 Go-turkey is brought to you by Reinaldo Aguiar, a software engineer from the Search team at Google

-Bugs were fixed by [Hunter-X](http://www.hunter-x.com),an iOS/Android/web developer.
+Bugs were fixed by [Hunter-X](http://www.hunter-x.com),an iOS/Android/Web developer, and [contributors to the project](https://github.com/xutengfei/go-turkey/graphs/contributors)

 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/xutengfei/go-turkey/issues/new).